u-phoria/simple-crawler/README.md

-# Simple Single Domain crawler
+# Simple Single Domain Crawler

 Given a URL for the root of a domain (e.g. landing page for a website), crawls that domain and builds up a sitemap.